Cup of Tyrol

-The Cup of Tyrol is an international figure skating competition held in March in Innsbruck, Austria.
-The inaugural edition was organized in 2016.
-Medals may be awarded in men's singles, women's singles, and pair skating at the senior, junior, and novice levels.

-The 2020 competition was intended to be an ISU Challenger Series event, but was cancelled due to the COVID-19 pandemic.
+The Cup of Tyrol was an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Union Eislaufschule Innsbruck and Skate Austria at the Tyrolean Ice Arena in Innsbruck.
+The competition debuted in 2016.
+Medals were awarded in men's singles, women's singles, and pair skating at the senior and junior levels, although the pairs event was only held in 2016 and 2017.
+The 2020 Cup of Tyrol was intended to be an ISU Challenger Series event, but was cancelled due to the COVID-19 pandemic.
+The 2019 Cup of Tyrol was the last iteration of this event to be held.